vladdez/rainfall/Resources/method.md

 #7
 - attack: buffer overflow using GOT + format string exploitation
-- binary behavior: segfault without or with 1 parameter, ~~ with 2 parameters
+- binary behaviour: segfault without or with 1 parameter, ~~ with 2 parameters
 - targeted functions: m and main
 - vulnerability in m: strcpy() in comparison to strncpy() has no limitimg argument
 - defense:

 Method: send address of fopens (after secdons strcpy) to the function m with printf
 - find the overflow offset for first strcpy
-- check it - correct offset will put paypload into second strcpy after overflowing
+- check it - correct offset will put payload into second strcpy after overflowing

 - find the address of 'puts' function in GOT
 - find the address of m function

 - write in GOT 'm' address instead of 'puts' address
 - enter to the m function
-- 'm' will execute printf with varibale pass
+- 'm' will execute printf with variable pass

 Info:
 - offset size - 20